adrianratnapala/tpl00-lambda/README.md

 Author     : Adrian Ratnapala

-Copyright (C) 2019, Adrian Ratnapala, pusblished under the GNU Public License version 2.
+Copyright (C) 2019, Adrian Ratnapala, published under the GNU Public License version 2.
 See file [LICENSE](LICENSE).

-To the interpreter build, just run make:
+To build the interpreter, just run make:

         make

-To result interpreter:
+To run interpreter, do:

         b/lambda < YOUR_SOURCE_CODE